hdShang/arxiv-daily/docs/cs-CV/2025-05-19/papers/250513300v3-dd-ranking-rethinking-the-evaluation-of-dataset-distillation.md

 ---
 layout: default
-title: DD-Ranking: Rethinking the Evaluation of Dataset Distillation
+title: "DD-Ranking: Rethinking the Evaluation of Dataset Distillation"
 ---

 # DD-Ranking: Rethinking the Evaluation of Dataset Distillation